 Parkersburg planning commission approves rezoning request

-PARKERSBURG — The city’s Municipal Planning Commission on Friday approved a request to rezone a parcel that has long been used for commercial ventures but remains classified as residential.
+PARKERSBURG — The Municipal Planning Commission on Friday approved a request to rezone the once and future site of a day care provider.

 The property at 2611 21st Ave. is zoned as residential.
 Property owner Brenda Hall said she was approved for a variance when she built the structure as a day care center in 2005.
 It closed in 2011 and has been used as a residential rental location since, she said.

 Peace of Mind Child Care owner Amanda Diddle purchased the building from Hall on May 1 as a new site for her business, currently located at 808 Division St.